History of Her Majesty’s Theatre

 1988 – Now | Her Majesty’s Theatre

-A cavalcade of stars have appeared at The Maj including W C Fields, Stiffy and Mo, Sir Robert Helpmann, Googie Withers, Rudolf Nureyev, Dame Maggie Smith, Luciano Pavarotti, Lauren Bacall, Dame Joan Sutherland, Barry Humphries, Angela Lansbury, Whoopi Goldberg and Nancye Hayes.
+A cavalcade of stars have appeared at The Maj including Sir Robert Helpmann, Googie Withers, Rudolf Nureyev, Dame Maggie Smith, Luciano Pavarotti, Lauren Bacall, Dame Joan Sutherland, Barry Humphries, Angela Lansbury, Whoopi Goldberg, Alan Cumming, and Nancye Hayes.

-As well as our own Her Majesty’s Theatre ambassadors – Robyn Archer AO, Greta Bradman, Rhonda Burchmore OAM, David Campbell, Kate Ceberano AM, Peter Goers OAM, Ali McGregor, Todd McKenney, Meow Meow and Geoffrey Rush AC.
+Her Majesty's Theatre ambassadors are Robyn Archer AO, Greta Bradman, Rhonda Burchmore OAM, David Campbell, Kate Ceberano AM, Peter Goers OAM, Ali McGregor, Todd McKenney, and Meow Meow.

-Following over two years of redevelopment, Her Majesty’s will re-open once more in 2020 – as a completely reinvigorated proscenium theatre, returning to her world-class status.
+Following over two years of redevelopment, Her Majesty’s Theatre reopened in 2020 as a completely reinvigorated proscenium theatre, returning to her world-class status.

 Adelaide Festival Centre Trust has managed and operated Her Majesty’s since 1988.